Amandaleeanne/DnDCombatHelper/README.md

    - Create a GUI to make things pretty and handle the character editing.

  # Current project phase:
 Programming is on pause as I do research on how to do UI.
 Currently, I am exploring PyQT for the UI, as I wish for this project to be built fully in python.
-However, this may change and i might find a more sutible programming language to do the UI in.
+However, this may change and I might find a more sutible programming language to do the UI in.

 Update: As my college classes get harder, I have not been able to update this project as much.
 However, I did learn that Python was not the best choice for this application and have been looking into making a Win32 application or porting all of this into a WebApp for my WebApp class.
+I have decided that I don't want to use a web app because I don't like working with JavaScript.
+I will now be migrating all of my existing code into either C++ or C#, then building the app and UI, and creating my own custom database to store characters locally (think of game save files).